makersacademy/takeaway-challenge/LISAREADME.md

 So that I can order the meal I want
 I would like to be able to select some number of several available dishes

-Using the select method the user will type the desired item and the quantity:
+Using the select method the user will type the desired item and the quantity.

 2.5.0 :004 > pizza.select("Dough balls", 2)

+3rd user story

+As a customer
+So that I can verify that my order is correct
+I would like to check that the total I have been given matches the sum of the various dishes in my order

+Using the confirm_amount method the customer will input the total they expect to be paying.

+2.5.0 :005 > pizza.confirm_amount(16)

+4th user story

+As a customer
+So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
+Your order was placed and will be delivered before 18:52" after I have ordered